What is Europe by car?

 Vehicles should check-in at least:

-Anyone arriving at check in after the above times may be refused permission to embark.
-Please note that passengers with special needs at least 60 minutes before your scheduled departure.
+Anyone arriving at check-in after the above times may be refused permission to embark.
+Please note that passengers who require assistance should check-in at least 75 minutes before your scheduled departure.

 North Sea route

-On our North Sea Superferries from Harwich-Hook of Holland, passengers should check in no later than 45 minutes prior to departure time.
+On our North Sea route from Harwich-Hook of Holland, passengers should check in no later than 45 minutes prior to departure time.